 New claim for Crisis Payment after customer released from prison or psychiatric confinement 003-07030030

-This document explains how staff can help customers claim Crisis Payment for release from prison or psychiatric confinement (CrP-PRI) and how to process the claim.
+This document explains how to help customers claim Crisis Payment for release from prison or psychiatric confinement (CrP-PRI) and how to process the claim.

 This payment is for customers who, after being charged with committing an offence, have: